-- 1.5.2.1 Method Detection Limit (MDL) - 1.5.2.1.1 Initial Determination of the MDL
+1.5.2.1.1 Initial Determination of the MDL

 If a mandated test method or applicable regulation includes protocols for determining detection limits, they shall be followed.
 The laboratory shall document the procedure used for determining the MDL.
 One option is to follow EPA's MDL procedure specified at 40 CFR Part 136 Appendix B. MDL determinations are not required for those analytes for which no spiking solutions are available or a detection limit is not appropriate, such as pH, color, odor, temperature or dissolved oxygen.
 MDL determinations are also not required for titrimetric methods.
 If results are not reported below the LOQ, an initial MDL determination is required, but ongoing verification is not.

-The determination, at a minimum, shall incorporate language addressing the following requirements:
+The determination laboratory MDL procedure, unless following a mandated test method or procedure, at a minimum, shall incorporate language addressing the following requirements:

-- a) The MDL must reflect current operating conditions: - b) The MDL determination must incorporate the entire analytical process, including sample preservations. - c) Samples used to determine the MDL must be prepared and analyzed over multiple days. - d) Results from spiked samples used in the MDL determination must meet qualitative identification criteria in the method, and shall be above zero. - e) The MDL determination must include evaluation of routine method blanks. - f) The MDL shall be initially determined for the analytes of interest in each test method in a quality system matrix in which there are neither target analytes nor interferences at a concentration that would impact the results or the MDL shall be performed in the sample matrix of interest. - g) If the method is altered in a way that can be reasonably expected to change the detection limit, then prepare and analyze a spike at the LOQ concentration and a blank.
+- a) The MDL must shall reflect current operating conditions: - b) The MDL determination shallmust incorporate the entire analytical process, including sample preservations. - c) The MDL determination shall include data from low level spikes and routine method blanks Samples used to determine the MDL must be prepared and analyzed over multiple days. - d) Results from spiked samples used in the MDL determination mustshall meet qualitative identification criteria in the method, and shall be above zero.

+- e) The MDL proceduredetermination shallmust include criteria for and evaluation of false positive rates in routine method blanks- - f) The MDL shall be initially determined for the analytes of interest in each test method in a-the quality system matrix of interest in which there are neither target analytes nor interferences at a concentration that would impact the results or the MDL shall be performed in the sample matrix of interest. - g) If the method is altered in a way that can be reasonably expected to change the detection limit, then prepare and analyze a spike at the LOQ concentration and a blank.
 If the spike at the LOQ concentration gives a result meeting qualitative identification criteria above zero and the blank gives a result below the MDL then the MDL is verified.
 If not, re-determine the MDL.